Knowing When It’s Time to Hire Market Researchers

 Once you have pared down your list of candidates, visit with each organization you are considering with detailed questions regarding the breadth of their services.
 Be as specific as possible when outlining your needs, and determine how they plan to keep you in the loop as they move towards your stated goals.

 For instance: will they appoint hands on managers who directly keep you informed with interim reports and weekly updates as the project progresses?
-Will the final report be authored by the department head and lead researcher, or will the results be handed off to a junior staffer to write up the details?
+Will the department head and lead researcher author the final report, or will they hand off the results to a junior staffer to write the details?

 Finally, assess the corporate personality of the external marketing company to help determine whether they culture aligns with that of your own for a seamless interaction between the two teams.